Incubation Committee

 We are sensitive to some of the edge-cases around the use of open source:

-• Projects that are open-source in license, but require a data license (in effect “on ramp to commercial services”) may be published as open source, but are not in the spirit of “open” we are seeking to promote.
+• Projects that use an open-source software license, but require a data license (in effect “on ramp to commercial services”).
+While this is an example of publishing technology as open source, but are not in the spirit of “open” we are seeking to promote.
 Specifically, these projects restrict or hide the functionality of the provided code based on software or services not under your control.

 • Projects that are open-source in license but do not have any developers (in effect “dumped on the internet”) may be published as open source, but are not in the sprit of “fair” we are seeking to promote.
 Specifically these projects lack any form of governance enabling contributions to be made.